-Set a timer for 2 minutes, and then flip the steak and cook another 2 minutes.
-Flip again and turn the heat down to medium low, and cook another 2 minutes.
-Flip one more time and immediately add 1 tablespoon f cubed butter on top of the steak along with a few smashed garlic cloves and fresh sprigs of thyme.
+Set a timer for 2 minutes and then flip the steak and cook another 2 minutes.
+Flip again and turn the heat down to medium low and cook another 2 minutes.
+Flip one more time and immediately add 1 tablespoon of cubed butter on top of the steak along with a few smashed garlic cloves and fresh sprigs of thyme.

 Cook the steak one more minute while continually basting the steak with the melted butter using a spoon.
 Tilt the pan back and spoon as much butter over the meat as possible.